zzArchive-if-05-61-B-fall-2018/project-proposal-allround-manager-prototype-name/README.md

 After installing Npm, navigate with the terminal to the location where you stored our App.
 ### Starting the Back-end Api
 Open a new terminal and navigate to the cd /RestFull directory.
-Install the dependencies start the server.
-Make sure if you don not use the port 7000.
-If yes change it at server.js to a valid port.
+Install the dependencies - start the server.
+Make sure wether you use the port 7000 or not.
+If yes, then change it in server.js to a valid port.
 [1000-10000].
 ```sh
 $ cd RestFull
 $ npm i